damian0815/conceptmod/README.md

 *experimental*

+* Pixelwise l2 loss: For reducing overall movement

+  "source^target"

+  renders the images for each phrase and adds pixelwise l2 loss between the two.
+Minizes pixel level image changes for keywords.

 * Write to Unconditional: To write a concept to the unconditional model, use the "=" operator after the concept.